103rd Street station (IRT Broadway–Seventh Avenue Line): Station layout

 This station was part of the original subway, and has two side platforms and three tracks, the center one being an unused express track.
-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 526 ft long.
+The station is served by the 1 at all times and is between 110th Street to the north and 96th Street to the south.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 526 ft long.
 The platform extensions are at the southern ends of the original platforms.
 The southbound platform is 9.25 feet wide, while the northbound platform is 9.67 feet wide.
 There is a mezzanine above the platforms, which contains the fare control area, as well as two stairs to each side of Broadway, and two stairs to both platforms.
 The station platforms are located on a curve.

 The southbound local track is known as BB1 and the northbound one is BB4; the BB designation is used for chaining purposes along the Broadway–Seventh Avenue Line from 96th Street to 242nd Street and not in everyday speech.
 Although it cannot be accessed at 103rd Street, the center track is designated as M. South of the station, there are switches that connect the express track to either local track, with trains then being able to cross over to the rising express tracks from the IRT Lenox Avenue Line, which curve from 104th Street in the east.

 Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The decorative scheme consists of green tile tablets; green, pink, and red tile bands; a yellow faience cornice; and blue faience plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Alfred Boote Company and faience contractor Grueby Faience Company.